Q & A

 Q: Are you open to DO or IMG students?

 A: We look at everyone in a holistic approach.
-We value diversity and experience as well.
+We value diverse experience as well.
 We have faculty who are DOs and faculty who are IMGs.
 Also, if you want to incorporate OMT into your practice, faculty is open to you practicing that way!

 Q: Outside of orientation month, what do you recommend an incoming intern do to be best prepared to begin residency?